CHQ Dialogues

 In 2011 Roger Doebke, of the UU Fellowship, and his wife, Judy, joined with Lynn Stahl and her husband, Rabbi Samuel Stahl, of the Hebrew Congregation, and Subagh Khalsa and his wife Linda Winkelstern, of the Mystic Heart Program, to form the Chautauqua Dialogues.
 Roger had been involved as a group leader in 2010 and Rabbi Stahl had served as the facilitator on Jewish day for Communities in Conversation.

 Ultimately, Roger Doebke and Lynn Stahl expanded the program to include far more facilitators to accommodate the increased number of dialogues offered.
-At this time the facilitators go through a thorough training with on-going enrichment and discussions.
-The meaningful discussions take place each Wed., Thursday, Friday and Saturday and the focus of the Dialogues now includes discussions of all of the programs offered each week at Chautauqua.
-The sponsors are the Department of Religion and the multi-faith Denominational Houses and other Chautauqua Community groups that provide the venues, which offer welcoming hospitality, enhanced community engagement, and a significantly value-added experience.
+The facilitators go through a thorough training with on-going enrichment and discussions.
+The meaningful discussions take place Tuesday through Friday each week.
+The focus of the Dialogues now includes discussions of all of the programs offered each week at Chautauqua.
+The sponsors are the Department of Religion, the Department of Community Relations, and the IDEA Office.
+Denominational Houses and the Institution provide the venues, which offer hospitality, enhanced community engagement, and a value-added experience.